 - VTEPd (

-ovs-vtepd), included in Cumulus Linux 2.0 and later
+ovs-vtepd), included in Cumulus Linux and supports VLAN-aware bridges

 Integrating a VXLAN with MidoNet involves: